codeface-io/LSPService/README.md

 * [x] Research: There are new indications we might be able to launch LSP servers from the sandbox via XPC afterall.
 This would delight users (of [Codeface](https://codeface.io)) and add a whole new technical pathway (and package product) to LSPService.
     * Result: No success.
 It seems to be impossible, so we stick to LSPService and WebSockets.

+* [ ] 🐍 Experiment again with python language servers (and get one to work)

-* [ ] 🐣 Make LSPService independent of LSP and turn it into a service that allows any app to use any local executable ("LocalSocket"?).
-Also add endpoints that allow the client app to configure LSPService so the client can even provide a graphical UI for that.
+* [ ] 🐣 Make LSPService independent of LSP and turn it into a service that allows any app to use any local commands and tools.

+* [ ] ✍🏻 Sign/notarize LSPService so it's easier to install and trust

 * [ ] 🔢 Add a versioning mechanism that allows developing LSPService while multiple editors/clients depend on it.
 This may need to involve:
   * The REST API provides available versions via a GET request